plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 When saving simulated data in nexus format, PAML's evolver command looks for three files (_paupstart_, _paupend_, and _paupblock_) specifying what text should go at the beginning, end, and following each data matrix generated, respectively.
 The only one of these files that needs to have anything in it is _paupstart_.

-Here's the quick way to create these files:
+:large_blue_diamond: Here's the quick way to create these files:

     echo "#nexus" > paupstart
     touch paupblock
     touch paupend

-The **echo** command parrots what you put in quotes and the `> paupstart` at the end creates the file _paupstart_ and saves the echoed contents there (you could use `>> paupstart` if you wanted to append other lines to the file).
+The **echo** command parrots what you put in quotes and the `> paupstart` at the end creates the file _paupstart_ and saves the echoed contents there.

-The **touch** command is intended to update the time stamp on a file, but will create an empty text file if the file specified does not exist.
+The **touch** command is intended to be used to update the time stamp on a file, but will create an empty text file if the file specified does not exist.

-Run evolver now using this control file, and selecting option (5) from the menu, which is "Simulate nucleotide data sets".
+:large_blue_diamond: Run evolver now using this control file, and selecting option (5) from the menu, which is "Simulate nucleotide data sets".

     evolver 5 control.dat

-If you get _Error: err tree..._ it means that you did not follow the directions above ;)
+If you get _Error: err tree..._ it means that you did not follow the directions above :smirk:

 You should now find a file named _mc.nex_ containing the sequence data.